-8 Turkish troops, 13 Syrian soldiers killed in north Syria
+8 Turkish personnel, 13 Syrian troops killed in north Syria

-ANKARA, Turkey (AP) — Turkey hit targets in northern Syria, responding to shelling by Syrian government forces that killed at least eight Turkish military personnel, Turkey’s president said Monday.
+ANKARA, Turkey (AP) — Turkey hit targets in northern Syria, responding to shelling by Syrian government forces that killed at least eight Turkish soldiers and civilian contractors, Turkey’s president said Monday.
 A Syrian war monitor said 13 Syrian troops were also killed.

 Syrian activists said airstrikes in the country’s northern, rebel-held region also killed at least nine civilians Monday.

-The exchange between Ankara and Damascus came hours after a large Turkish military convoy entered the northwestern province of Idlib, the last rebel stronghold in Syria.
-It is likely to further increase tensions between the two neighboring countries, as such direct clashes have been rare.
-It could also cause friction between Moscow and Ankara, which have sought to coordinate their actions in Syria.
+The exchange of fire inside Syria between Ankara and Damascus came hours after a large Turkish military convoy entered the northwestern province of Idlib, the last rebel stronghold in Syria.
+The fighting is likely to further increase tensions between the two neighboring countries, as such direct clashes have been rare.
+It could also cause friction between Russia and Turkey, which have sought to coordinate their actions in Syria.

-Earlier, Turkey’s National Defense Ministry said the Turkish forces were sent to Idlib as reinforcements and were attacked there despite prior notification of their coordinates to the local authorities.
+Earlier, Turkey’s National Defense Ministry said the Turkish forces were sent to Idlib as reinforcements and were attacked there despite having previously given their coordinates to local authorities.
 It said Turkish forces responded to the attack, destroying targets.

-Turkish President Recep Tayyip Erdogan told a news conference in Ukraine that the attack killed five Turkish soldiers and three Turkish civilian personnel.
+Turkey’s President Recep Tayyip Erdogan said five servicemen and three civilian contractors were killed by Syrian government forces.
+Speaking at a news conference on a visit to Ukraine, he accused Syria’s ally Russia of “turning a blind eye” to the government offensive in Idlib.
+He added that Turkey has shown patience, but the “developments in Idlib have become increasingly intolerable.”

+Erdogan claimed the Syrian advance has pushed over 1 million people to flee toward the border with Turkey.
+The country already hosts 3.5 million Syrian refugees.

+Idlib province is home to some 3 million people, many of them displaced from other parts of Syria in earlier bouts of violence.

+The latest Syrian government offensive has been advancing since December into the country’s last rebel stronghold, which spans Idlib province and parts of the nearby Aleppo region.
+Turkish troops are deployed in some of those rebel-held areas to monitor an earlier cease-fire that was agreed to, but has since collapsed.

-Speaking to reporters before departing for Ukraine, Erdogan said Turkish artillery hit some 46 targets in Syria.
-Erdogan said Turkish warplanes were also involved and claimed that there were between 30 and 35 casualties on the Syrian side but offered no evidence.
+Erdogan earlier said Turkish warplanes were involved in Monday’s clashes and claimed that there were between 30 and 35 casualties on the Syrian side, but offered no evidence.

-“Those who test Turkey’s determination with such vile attacks will understand their mistake,” Erdogan said in Istanbul.
 He said Russia was told that Ankara would not stand for any “situation where we are prevented” from responding to Syrian assaults.

 “It is not possible for us to remain silent when our soldiers are being martyred,” Erdogan said.

-The deaths were one of the highest single-day tolls for Turkish troops in Syria — Ankara has lost scores of military personnel in the Syrian war.
+The deaths were one of the highest single-day tolls for Turkish troops in Syria.
+Ankara has lost scores of military personnel in the Syrian war.

-The escalation comes amid a Syrian government offensive into the country’s last rebel stronghold, located in Idlib and parts of the nearby Aleppo region.
-Turkish troops are deployed in some of those rebel-held areas of Syria to monitor an earlier cease-fire that was agreed to but that has since collapsed.

-Turkey’s Defense Minister Hulusi Akar immediately traveled to the Turkey-Syria border to assure the troops.
-“Our people should know that the necessary has been done and will continue to be done,” he said upon arrival.

 Erdogan’s communications director Fahrettin Altun called on Russia to rein in Syrian President Bashar Assad’s forces.